Online Quizzes and Exams in Moodle

 Dos and Don’ts During a Quiz

-For best results,
+For best results:

 - Don’t open other windows or programs while taking the quiz, unless the action is required for the quiz.